WillyPess/CypressAdvanced/README.md

 # Cypress Automation Project — GUI + API Testing

-This project demonstrates my skills in test automation using **Cypress with TypeScript**, covering both **GUI** and **API** scenarios.
-It's designed as a real-world showcase of advanced Cypress features and my ability to create structured, maintainable test suites.
+This Cypress project is an E2E and API testing strategy.
+Built with JavaScript, it utilizes Custom Commands and App Actions for faster execution and easier maintenance.
+Key highlights include optimized test cycles via cy.session, environment setup through API requests for total test isolation, and a  selector strategy using data-qa-selector.
+Integrated with Faker.js for dynamic data and Docker for containerization, the suite is engineered for consistent execution within any CI/CD pipeline.

 ---

-## 📌 About the Project
+## About the Project

 This automation suite tests a free self-hosted version of **GitLab CE**, running locally via Docker.